melohub-xbit/LangStar/README.md

  Supports login and signup for personalized access to progress, scores, and settings.

 8. **About Us Page**:
-Information about the creators, purpose, and technology behind Dialecto.
+Information about the creators, purpose, and technology behind LangStar.

 ## Tech Stack
 - **Frontend**: React, Tailwind CSS